atlarge-research/continuum/README.md

 3. We use a configuration that deploys 2 virtual machines, installs Kubernetes on them, and starts a third machine that emulates an IoT device that sends data periodically to the Kubernetes cluster for processing.
 The framework starts a processing application on the cluster, which processes the incoming data and sends the result back to the IoT device: `python3 continuum.py configuration/bench_cloud.cfg`.
 4. If the program executes correctly, the results will be printed at the end, as well as the ssh commands needed to log into the created VMs.

 Please explore what the Continuum framework can do, see `configuration/template.cfg` for a list of all configuration parameters.
 These include deploying infrastructure on Google Cloud, installing Prometheus and Grafana on VMs, or running serverless benchmarks.
-All components can be easily extended - open a GitHub Issue or send us a mail at m.s.jansen@vu.nl if you have any questions.
+All components can be easily extended - open a GitHub Issue or send us a mail at XXXX if you have any questions.

 ### Appendix
 The Continuum framework is supposed to be run from an Ubuntu-like operating system.